 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, it is still within the highly noise affected criteria.
-Location 1 and 3 are both within the criteria set for this site.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 06 dB(A) for the Noise Affected NML however, was within the Highly Noise affected level set for this site.
+Location 3 NML have exceeded the criteria by up to 01 dB(A) while at Location 1, the NML was within the criteria set for this site.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.